n451m-dev/simpledb/README.md

 - **Document Storage**: Store and manage multiple JSON-based documents.
 - **CRUD Operations**: Create, Read, Update, and Delete support for documents.
 - **Collections**: Organize documents into collections.
-- **Built on RocksDB**: Leveraging RocksDB for fast and efficient key-value storage.
+- **Built on levelDB**: Leveraging leveldb for fast and efficient key-value storage.

 ---

-## Installation
+## Installation And Usage

 1. Clone the repository:
    ```bash